Traveller family left without access to sanitation facilities for 6 months wins equality case

 BTAP was supported in this case by the Public Interest Law Alliance (PILA), a project of FLAC (Free Legal Advice Centres).
 PILA empowers groups to tackle social problems by using the law to address the needs of marginalised individuals and communities.
 It facilitated pro bono representation by Kevin Brophy Solicitors.

-Rachel Power, PILA Coordinator, said the case highlighted the need for more accessible legal services for the Traveller community.
+Rachel Power, PILA Manager, said the case highlighted the need for more accessible legal services for the Traveller community.
 “The queries we have been receiving from Traveller organisations has been increasing year on year.
 While pro bono support secured a positive outcome in this case, there are many valuable cases that go unrepresented.
 Discrimination is a key and continuing factor that cannot be ignored and the Traveller community must be empowered in accessing their legal rights.”

 “We would like to acknowledge the work of Brophy Solicitors, PILA and FLAC in supporting the family through this case.
 We hope the case will provide the basis for a more equitable service from local authorities and others to the Traveller community and encourage others to challenge all forms of discrimination,” concluded Ms McMahon.

 - Ballyfermot Traveller Action Project (BTAP) provides information and support to members of the Traveller Community.